Trading diaspora: Jewish diaspora

 The Jewish diaspora in India in an area called Goa is considered one of the oldest and strongest of the Early Modern World diasporas.
 The migration of Jews to India can be marked by the discovery of the route to India through the South African coast by the Portuguese.
-As Walter Fischel, the author of Leading Jews in the service of Portuguese India notes “Already in 1498 there appeared in the vicinity of Goa on the island of Anjediva the first Western Jew to play a role in the Portuguese Indian history.”
+As Walter Fischel, the author of Leading Jews in the service of Portuguese India notes: "Already in 1498 there appeared in the vicinity of Goa on the island of Anjediva the first Western Jew to play a role in the Portuguese Indian history."
 Prior to the diamond trade, Jews in Portugal were employed as letter carriers, translators and agents.
 As the Portuguese expansion in India continued, Jews were able to create their own communities and practice their religious traditions.
-As Dutch traveler J. Van Linschoten noted “There are great numbers of Moores and Jews in all places of India as at Goa, Cochin and within the land… amongst the Indians they have their Synagogues… wherein they use all ceremonies according to their law.”
-Linschoten’s statement clearly explains that Spanish Muslims–Moors and Jews were able to practice their religions in India.
+As Dutch traveler J. Van Linschoten noted "There are great numbers of Moores and Jews in all places of India as at Goa, Cochin and within the land… amongst the Indians they have their Synagogues… wherein they use all ceremonies according to their law."
+Linschoten’s statement explains that Spanish Muslims–Moors and Jews were able to practice their religions in India.
 This meant that they were able to create communities within the Indian peninsula and preserve their culture and religion.
 Such cases strongly suggest that rather than living like Indians, Jews created diasporas which helped them preserve their identity.
-Jews in India were able to trade and practice their religion unlike in Europe, where they were oppressed and killed.
-This meant that “a Jew could rise to power and prominence in public life and could become an agent and diplomat in the service of the Portuguese viceroy in Goa.”
+Jews in India were able to trade and practice their religion, unlike in Europe, where they were oppressed and killed.
+This meant that "a Jew could rise to power and prominence in public life and could become an agent and diplomat in the service of the Portuguese viceroy in Goa."

 As Fischel states Jews were also used by the Portuguese to negotiate with the Muslim rulers of India.
-This was due to the “skill, knowledge and linguistic abilities of non-Christians.”
+This was due to the "skill, knowledge and linguistic abilities of non-Christians."

 Surat

 Surat was a city in Gujarat which at the time of the Portuguese conquest on the northern shores of India became one of the most important trading centers of Asia.
 Jewish diaspora was closely related to Surat as Jewish merchants plied their commerce through Surat.
 They, for the most part were jewelers and diamond merchants.

-“They came from many parts of the world, from Constantinople, Safed, Baghdad and Portugal, Italy and England, as well as from Yemen, Persia and Jewish colony at Cochin–all attracted by the great economic potential and possibilities of Surat.”
+"They came from many parts of the world, from Constantinople, Safed, Baghdad and Portugal, Italy and England, as well as from Yemen, Persia and Jewish colony at Cochin–all attracted by the great economic potential and possibilities of Surat."
 Therefore, Surat can be considered to be one of the largest centers of Jewish trading and diaspora.